joremika/ef.remover/README.md

 1. Windows PowerShell starting from v.
 5.1.
 Please refer to the following [link](https://learn.microsoft.com/en-us/powershell/scripting/install/install-powershell-on-windows?view=powershell-7.5) for the latest version of PowerShell.
 2. **Execution Policy** set to at least `remoteSigned`

+#### Option 1 - Efficient and Permanent (Recommended)
+This method allows you to spend less time typing and more time actually executing.
+Please refer to the below steps for exhastive information.
+1. Place the `RemoveEmptyFolders.ps1` script inside a specific folder, for example, `C:\Users\%USERNAME%\Scripts` (you may choose a different name for your folder, it does not have to be named `Scripts`)
+2. Add that folder to your `PATH`:
+   Using the searchbar, navigate to `Environment Variables`
+   Click on `Environment Variables`
+   Select a variable called `Path` inside the `User variables` interface and click `Edit`
+   Click `New` and add (copy & paste) the full path to your script's folder Click `OK` twice - once after adding the path and then to apply changes
+3. Open a **new** PowerShell or Command Prompt window
+4. You are ready to run the script:
+> **cleans the current directory*
+> RemoveEmptyFolders.ps1
+> **cleans a specific folder*
+> RemoveEmptyFolders.ps1 -Path "C:\User\Archive"

+### Option 2 -